If

 hire in Cairns Australia’s

 tropical playground.
-Jet-skiing around shark-infested
+Jet-skiing around

-Magnetic Island is a must but hire a car
+must but hire a car and explore further

-Islands.
 Swap your driving specs for a snorkel

 on the Great Barrier Reef.
 Book Australia

-car hire and drive south for a spot of turtle
+car hire and drive south for a spot

-watching.
-It’s more impressive than it sounds.
+of turtle watching.
+It’s more impressive

 car